niklaslong/snarkVM/afl/README.md

 cargo afl fuzz -t 4000 -i seeds -o out -g 24 -G 2048 target/release/afl
 ```

 Results will be saved to the `out` directory.
-I've included a handy tool (`run_all.sh`), which will execute each of the crashes in order and print the errors to stdout.
+There's a `run_all.sh` script, which will execute each of the crashes in order and print the errors to stdout.

-## Divergences in ABNF vs JSON:

-- `call` should have multiple register accesses, currently there's only 1
-- `cws` isn't implemented, replaced with `ws` instead (aka no support for comments)